Placename glosses in the Samguk sagi: Place name glosses

 These formulas were first studied by Naitō Konan (1907), Miyazaki Michizaburō (1907) and Shinmura Izuru (1916).

-Substantial analysis began with a series of articles by Lee Ki-Moon in the 1960s, with further contributions by Shichirō Murayama.
+Substantial analysis began with a series of articles by Ki-Moon Lee in the 1960s, with further contributions by Shichirō Murayama.

 These scholars interpreted such formulas as giving place names and their meanings.

 For example, the following entry refers to the city now known as Suwon:

 Since 水城 is a Chinese phrase meaning 'water city', while 買忽 cannot be read as Chinese, scholars deduce that the characters 買忽 are used to record the sound of the name, while the characters 水城 represent its meaning.

 From this, they infer that 買 and 忽 represent a local words for 'water' and 'city' respectively.

 In other cases, the two forms of a name are given in the opposite order or annotated in inconsistent ways.